olufuwatayo/olufuwatayo.github.io/_posts/2020-01-31-Introduction-to-IAC-with-terraform.md

 {% endhighlight %}

+Run
+{% highlight terraform %}
-Run terraform init
+terraform init
-Terraform plan
+terraform plan
-Terraform apply
+terraform apply
+{% endhighlight %}

 In the next post, I’d go into more details on how to set up the ec2 instance with ssh keys, Security group, user data(Install a web  server )